The Future of E-Societies & How E-Stonia's Leading the Way

 It's been incredible to work with all of you and get feedback from you.

-We've really, like, have this crazy idea of making a better Internet, and we need all of our customers.
+We really have this crazy idea of making a better Internet and we need all of our customers.

 So thank you so much for participating in that with us.

-So here we are in 2019, and we've got almost 1,000 enterprise customers in the region.
+So here we are in 2019 and we've got almost a thousand enterprise customers in the region.

 And one of the things that we do at Cloudflare for new starters is do fun facts.